USA Footvolley

-USA Footvolley is the national governing body for Footvolley in the United States.
+USA Footvolley is the national governing body for footvolley in the United States.
 It is in charge of selecting the United States Footvolley team and any other teams which officially represent the United States, as well as the overall organization and operation of the sport within the country, in accordance with the Amateur Sports Act.
 The national headquarters is located in Sunny Isles Beach, Florida.

 History

 Footvolley was created by Octavio de Moraes in 1965 in Rio de Janeiro's Copacabana Beach.
-The game of footvolley - first called 'pevoley', literally meaning "footvolley", that was discarded for "futevôlei".
-Footvolley started in Rio de Janeiro; however cities like Recife, Salvador, Brasília, Goiânia, Santos and Florianópolis have players who have been playing footvolley since the 1970s.
+The game of footvolley was first called 'pevoley', literally meaning "footvolley", that was discarded for "futevôlei".
+Footvolley started in Rio de Janeiro, but cities like Recife, Salvador, Brasília, Goiânia, Santos and Florianópolis have players who have been playing footvolley since the 1970s.

 Teams of footvolley had five a side at first.
 Due to the skill level of the footvolley athletes (nearly all were professional football players), the ball would rarely drop.
 The players began lowering the number of players on each side, eventually settling on 2 versus 2, which is still in use today.

 The first International Footvolley event to occur outside of Brazil was in 2003 by the United States Footvolley Association on Miami Beach at the 2003 Fitness Festival.

-Brazilian athletes: Wellington Correa 'Helinho' and Renan were the Champions of the competition; but the sport gained steam for international development.
+Brazilian athletes, Wellington Correa 'Helinho' and Renan were the champions of the competition, but the sport gained steam for international development.

-In 2016, the City of Sunny Isles Beach, FL provided USA Footvolley its Official Training Centre.
-Here is where the National Team trains.
+In 2016, the City of Sunny Isles Beach, FL provided USA Footvolley its official training centre, where the national team trains.